NexSens Environmental Web Camera User Guide

 EWC Dashboard Features

-Once within the EWC dashboard, a host of information regarding the camera features is available, such as the name, body tag, associated static IP address, and available storage.
+Once within the EWC dashboard, a host of information regarding the environmental web camera features is available, such as the name, body tag, associated static IP address, and available storage.
 The camera upload information displays whether video and image collection is enabled, along with the last and next upload time.

 Gather a LIVE Stream